- Blog•

 - Seen in another product (Casual Contact viral loops)

-Product Type
+Product type

 Product type segmentation occurs when companies track key features and information about potential clients.
 Examples include:

-- Payment Platform
+- Payment Solution

 - Go-To-Market Model